MJSasikanth08/Book_purchasing_app/README.md

 # Book-Purchasing App

-A Flutter-based e-commerce app with user authentication (login/signup) and product listing functionalities.
+A Flutter-based book_purchasing app with user authentication (login/signup) and product listing functionalities.
 The app communicates with a backend server built using Node.js, Express, MySQL2, bcryptjs, and body-parser.

 ## Features
 - **User Authentication:** Login and signup functionality with password hashing using bcrypt.